-Proof: We recall that in any distributed network, the leader can determine a spanning tree T using O(E) messages (where E is the number of edges in the network), and since the geometric network is planar, it has a linear number of edges.
-Next, using T, the leader can determine the point with the largest id, p, with at most 2n messages; sending a wave down the tree to request this information and a wave up the tree to collect it.
 Notice that p is in the external face of the geometric network.
 The leader notifies p that it has the largest id, and asks it to finish the determination of the external face.
-Observe that p can determine which of the faces incident to it is the external one simply by collecting the coordinates of its neighbours.
-Processor p then sends a message along one of its links on the external face, notifying the neighbor at the other end of this link that it is also in the external face, and which of the faces incident at this vertex is the external one.
+Observe that p can determine which of the faces incident to it is the external one simply by collecting the coordinates of its neighbors.
+Using the forwarding strategy just described above, p can send a message along one of its edges (and sides) on the external face, notifying the neighbor at the other end of this edge that it is also in the external face, and which of the faces incident at this vertex is the external one.

-Each time a processor q is notified that it belongs to the external face, by receiving a message along a link e in the external face, it forwards this message along the other link e' incident to q in the external face.
-When pgets this message back, it notifies all the processors that the external face has been determined.
+Each time a processor q is notified that it belongs to the external face, it forwards the notifying message along the same face it received it.
+When p gets the notifying message back, it informs all the processors that the external face has been determined.
 This can all be done using a linear number of messages.